 - Most people can only enter the country as a visitor for a limited period.

-- Information on visitor visas can be found on the UK Border Agency website.
+- Information on travelling to London after Brexit can be found on the official UK government website.

 Do I need a visa to go to London?

-Some people may require a visa to visit the United Kingdom.
-To find out whether you need a visa to visit London and how to apply, see the UK Border Agency website or check with your local British Embassy or other diplomatic representative before you travel.
+Some people may require a visa to visit the UK.
+To find out whether you need a visa to visit London and how to apply, see the UK Visas and Immigration website, or check with your local British Embassy or other diplomatic representative before you travel.

-Information on visitor visas and how to apply for one can be found on the UK Border Agency website.
+Information on visitor visas and how to apply for one can be found on the UK Visas and Immigration website.

 Entry to the country as a visitor is only granted for a limited period.
-If you plan to stay in London for longer, check the UK Border Agency website for visa regulations and further details.
+If you plan to stay in London for longer, check the UK Visas and Immigration website for visa regulations and further details.